a-roguet/COVID_Rscripts/workflow/01a_Process_ddPCR_data.md

 + No error during the processing of the data, but on the html/report file, I can see that all/some of the detected amplification files have not been processed.
 <iframe src="https://drive.google.com/file/d/1xm2O1q16vOvcyoM8vduIiGnRuzq7OO3Q/preview" width="640" height="480"></iframe>
 ```
-Check in the sample metadata .csv file that all the data are here, i.e., channel 1 and/or channel 2, target correctly spelled, etc.
+Check in the sample metadata .csv file that all the information are correctly entered, i.e., channel 1 and/or channel 2, target correctly spelled, etc.
 ```